spashikanti/PowerApps-Shimmer-UI-PCF-Component/README.md

 ### 2. Import to Power Platform
 - Go to [make.powerapps.com](https://make.powerapps.com) > **Solutions**.
 - Click **Import Solution** and select the `.zip` file.
-- **⚠️ Troubleshooting Warnings:** You may see a message regarding "Critical Violations" or "Solution Checker."
-This is a standard warning for custom code components (PCF).
+- **⚠️ Troubleshooting:** You may see a warning regarding "Critical Violations" or "Solution Checker."
+This is a standard warning for custom PCF code components.
 It is safe to click **Next** and proceed with the import.
 - Once complete, click **Publish all customizations**.

 ### 3. Enable in your Canvas App